 Influential Guru Asaram Bapu Given Life Sentence For Raping Teenage Girl

 An Indian court has found Asaram Bapu, a spiritual leader who has founded hundreds of ashrams in India, guilty of raping a teenage girl and sentenced him to life in prison.
-The much-watched case has also prompted worries about possible reprisals from the guru's followers.
+The much-watched case has prompted worries about possible reprisals from the guru's followers.

 Asaram has denied the charges and he plans to appeal, according to a special notice on his organization's website.

 The guru is in his late 70s.
 The case against him stems from 2013, when he was arrested on suspicion of sexually assaulting the girl, who was then 16.
-He's been jailed since then, with courts refusing multiple attempts at bail.
+He has been jailed since then, with courts refusing multiple attempts at bail.

 The teen's parents had been followers of the guru; they brought her to one of his ashrams to receive spiritual instruction — but instead, he forced her into sex acts, a court in Jodhpur, in the western state of Rajasthan, said on Wednesday.
 After the girl told her parents what had happened, they contacted authorities.